Bagber massacre

 The Bagber massacre was a massacre of unarmed Bengali Hindu on 20 May 2000 by NLFT (National Liberation Front of Tripura) militants.
-25 ethnic Bengali Hindus were killed as they were fleeing the Bagber refugee camp.
+25 Bengali Hindus were killed as they were fleeing the Bagber refugee camp.

 Background

 Bagber is a village under the Kalyanpur police station in West Tripura district of Tripura.
 It is located in West Ghilatali, approximately 1 km from the police station.
 In May 2000, during the ongoing ethnic riots scores of Bengali Hindus had taken shelter at a refugee camp in Bagber.
 The camp was located at the Niranjan Sardarpara Senior Basic School.

 Events

 On 20 May, at around 5 P.M. a heavily armed group of around 60 NLFT militants raided the Bagber village.
 They hurled grenade at the house of Ajoy Ghose, the local CPI(M) leader.
 At the news of the attack, the refugees who had taken shelter adjacent to the Niranjan Sardarpara School, began to flee towards Kanchanpur.
 Seeing the refugees fleeing, the NLFT militants turned their guns on them.
 Three refugees were killed instantly.
 The militants then targeted the inmates at the refugee camp, where they killed sixteen and injured several others.
 The CRPF personnel deployed at Bagber didn't protest when the massacre took place.
 19 Bengali Hindus were killed on the spot and several others were critically injured in the massacre.
 Six of them succumbed to their injuries later.